ben1/Lattice/README.md

 ## Visual Studio

+**Note**: You may need to edit the files in Build/VisualStudio to set the VS version you have installed.

 1. To generate the solution, run:
 > External\FastBuild\1.08\Bin\win32-x64\FBuild.exe solution
 2. Open the solution in 'tmp\VisualStudio' and hit F5.